 model, and used Service Builder to generate the back-end code (the model,

-layers).
-You also added service methods using the appropriate extension points:
+service, and persistence layers).
+You also added service methods using the

-prototype with the new back-end to create a fully functional application.
+you need to integrate the original prototype with the new back-end to create a

 To turn this application from a prototype into a full-fledged Liferay web application, you’ll make these changes: